kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 -->

 Check the `job_by_external_controller_total` metric.
-If the value is non-zero for a label, it means there were Jobs using the custom controller created, so the feature is in use.
+If the value is non-zero for a field, it means there were Jobs using the custom controller created, so the feature is in use.

-For a specific Job in question, check if the Job has the "managed-by" label.
+For a specific Job in question, check if the Job has the "managedBy" field.

 ###### How can someone using this feature know that it is working for their instance?